Invest in Teachers – Transform Education

 Teacher Training at the École Tecnique Omnis (ETO) in Gitega, February 2025.

 At my workshops in Burundi, I rip the tablecloths off the desks when I walk in.
-I don’t even bring my laptop, because normal teachers don’t have any either.
+I don’t even bring my laptop, because most teachers don’t have any either.
 Taking notes is forbidden, because I don’t want them to hide behind other people’s thoughts.
 I push these teachers and take them out of their comfort zone.
 I change the seating arrangement so that there is no center and nothing to stare at.
 They expect to go to the movies – and instead end up in a thinking space.

 I want them to be part of a journey.
 That’s why we put our phones on airplane mode.